Next Page Previous Page Home Tools & Aids Search Handbook

 1. The mean for batch 1 is greater than the mean for batch 2 in all of the cases above.
 This is strong evidence that the batch effect is real and consistent across labs and primary factors.

 Quantitative Techniques We can confirm some of the conclusions drawn from the above graphics by using quantitative techniques.
-The two sample t-test can be used to test whether or not the means from the two batches are equal and the F-test can be used to test whether or not the standard deviations from the two batches are equal.
+The F-test can be used to test whether or not the variances from the two batches are equal and the two sample t-test can be used to test whether or not the means from the two batches are equal.
+Summary statistics for each batch are shown below.

 NUMBER OF OBSERVATIONS = 240